 Stile

-So, while they may not be the most glamorous part of a door, they are an essential and integral part of what makes fictional and reliable.
+Therefore, even though they might not be the most spectacular component of a door, they are crucial to what makes fiction trustworthy.

 Panels